ayushpratapsingh1/EC2-Deployment-with-Docker-for-MERN-Project/readme.md

 5. Let’s Encrypt, through Certbot and Nginx, provides a straightforward path to HTTPS without extra costs.
 6. DuckDNS offers a quick and free way to get a domain name, though it has limitations for professional use.

-By following each step methodically, this full-stack deployment can be replicated or expanded for other use cases.
+#### Tip: By following each step methodically, this full-stack deployment can be replicated or expanded for other use cases.
 Should hurdles arise, remember they’re part of the learning journey—and rely on official docs or community forums for help.

-Happy coding!
+### Happy coding!